Game Boy Color Assembly Guide | Boxy Pixel

 Drop in the Start/Select silicone.
 Drop in the two other silicone pieces over buttons and D-pad.

-Hold the PCB in place, install the micro USB board and 3D printed holder.
+Next, hold the PCB in place, install the type-C USB board and 3D printed holder.
 Secure using two M2x6mm screws, as shown below.

 Turn on to test.